Royal National Park

-It was founded by Sir John Robertson, Acting Premier of New South Wales, and formally proclaimed on 26 April 1879.
+It was founded by Sir John Robertson, Acting Premier of New South Wales, and formally proclaimed on 26 April 1879, a mere 7 years after Yellowstone National Park (1872) and 11 years before Yosemite National Park in the United States.
+Although Yosemite had been federally protected land since 1864, it did not become a 'National Park' until 1890.
+It was the first national park to be declared in Australia.
 Its original name was just National Park, but it was renamed in 1955 after Elizabeth II, Queen of Australia passed by in the train during her 1954 tour.

 The park was added to the Australian National Heritage List in December 2006.